 Sudoku for Beginners

 Sudoku is a logic-based number placement puzzle that can be both challenging and enjoyable.
 If you’re new to Sudoku, there are some basic strategies you can use to get started and solve easier puzzles.
-Here are some Sudoku strategies for beginners:
+Here are some strategies to complete these Sudoku for Beginners Puzzles both printable and online.

 1. Start with the Easy Puzzles: Begin with Sudoku puzzles labeled as “easy” or with a low difficulty level.
 These puzzles usually have more given numbers to start with and require fewer advanced techniques.